mark-watson/Clojure-AI-Book/manuscript/kgn.md

 ~~~~~~~~

-This KGN example was hopefully both interesting to you and simple enough in its implementation that you can use it as a jumping off point for your own projects.
+This KGN example was hopefully both interesting to you and simple enough in its implementation to use as a jumping off point for your own projects.

 I had the idea for the KGN application because I was spending quite a bit of time manually setting up SPARQL queries for DBPedia (and other public sources like WikiData) and I wanted to experiment with partially automating this process.
 I have experimented with versions of KGN written in Java, Hy language ([Lisp running on Python that I wrote a short book on](https://leanpub.com/hy-lisp-python/read)), Swift, and Common Lisp and all four implementations take different approaches as I experimented with different ideas.